Jorge Roldán: Club career

-National team
+International career

 At the age of 18, Roldán was a member of the national youth squad that won the 1958 Juegos Centroamericanos Juveniles.
 He was not selected to the national squad that entered 1962 World Cup qualifying, and four years later, as FIFA did not accept Guatemala's entry to World Cup qualification, he missed another chance to play at World Cup qualifying level.
 However, he did make his senior international debut in 1961 at the 1961 CCCF Championship and since then he was a regular of the national squad, eventually becoming the team captain.

 In March 1967 Roldán captained the Guatemala squad competing at the 1967 CONCACAF Championship, managed by his mentor Rubén Amorín.
-After collecting 4 wins (including a 1–0 against defending champions Mexico) and one draw in five matches, the Central American team took the title home for the first and only time in its history.
+After collecting four wins (including a 1–0 against defending champions Mexico) and one draw in five matches, the Central American team took the title home for the first and only time in its history.

-One year later, as Guatemala attempted to qualify to the 1968 Olympic tournament, he scored a goal against Costa Rica in a 2–3 loss on 26 May.
+One year later, as Guatemala attempted to qualify to the 1968 Olympic tournament, he scored a goal against Costa Rica in a 3–2 loss on 26 May.
 Having previously beaten Costa Rica 1–0 and after extra time, the advancing team was decided on a coin toss, won by Guatemala went on to reach quarterfinals in the Olympic tournament in Mexico City, after first round wins over Czechoslovakia 1–0 and Thailand 4–1, with Roldán scoring the 2–1 go-ahead goal in the 55th minute.

-He appeared in two matches during the 1970 World Cup qualification, both against Haiti.
+Roldán appeared in two matches during the 1970 World Cup qualification, both against Haiti.
 Four years later, aged 33, he played all six matches of Guatemala's campaign at the 1973 CONCACAF Championship which served as the qualification tournament for the 1974 World Cup.
 There, he scored the opener of a 2–2 draw against Netherlands Antilles, and played his last international match, a 1–1 against Honduras on 15 December 1973.

 Coaching career

 On 24 June 1973, Roldán retired from playing and began his coaching training.
 He went on to coach several teams, notably his former playing club Aurora.
 In 1975, he led them to their fourth league title.
 In 1976, he managed Once Municipal to promotion into the First Division of El Salvador.
 In 1979, back with Aurora, he won the IX Copa Fraternidad, and then won league titles again in 1986 and in the 1992–93 season, being, as of 2011, the last domestic coach to win a national title in Guatemala.
 The 1992–93 title was also the last championship won by Aurora.

-Roldán has also coached the Guatemala national team, during part of the 1990 World Cup qualifying campaign (where he was substituted by Rubén Amorín), at the 1988 Olympic tournament, and at the 1995 UNCAF Nations Cup.
+Roldán also coached the Guatemala national team, during part of the 1990 World Cup qualifying campaign (where he was substituted by Rubén Amorín), at the 1988 Olympic tournament, and at the 1995 UNCAF Nations Cup.
 In 2004, prior to the qualifying tournament for the 2006 World Cup, he was named Director General of the national football teams.
 He assisted Ramón Maradiaga with player call-ups when the latter became coach of the Guatemala national team.